kentvillalun/lru-page-replacement-alg/README.md

 ## ✅ What it does

 - Simulates the Least Recently Used (LRU) page replacement algorithm
-- Accepts a custom reference string as input
+- Accepts a reference string as input (numbers or letters, with or without spaces)
-- Automatically computes page faults and page hits
+- Automatically computes page faults and page hits with fault rate and hit rate
-- Displays results in a structured page frame table with color-coded states
+- Displays results in a color-coded page frame table
-- Shows fault rate and hit rate for quick analysis
+- Page faults are highlighted in red, page hits marked with * in green
+- Uses 3 frames by default
 - Helps students visualize how LRU works in operating systems

 ---